History of higher education in the United States: Law and medical schools

-Women and African-Americans at college
+Colleges for women

-Mary Lyon (1797-1849) founded Mount Holyoke Female Seminary in 1837; it was the first college opened for women and is now Mount Holyoke College, one of the Seven Sisters.
+Mary Lyon (1797–1849) founded Mount Holyoke Female Seminary in 1837; it was the first college opened for women and is now Mount Holyoke College, one of the Seven Sisters.
 Lyon was a deeply religious Congregationalist who, although not a minister, preached revivals at her school.
 She greatly admired colonial theologian Jonathan Edwards for his theology and his ideals of self-restraint, self-denial, and disinterested benevolence.

 Georgia Female College, now Wesleyan College opened in 1839 as the first Southern college for women.

-Oberlin College opened in 1833 as Oberlin Collegiate Institute, in the heavily Yankee northeastern corner of Ohio.
+Oberlin College opened in 1833 as Oberlin Collegiate Institute, in a heavily Yankee section of northern Ohio.
 In 1837, it became the first coeducational college by admitting four women.
-Soon they were fully integrated into the college, and comprised from a third to half of the student body.
-The religious founders especially evangelical theologian Charles Grandison Finney, saw women as morally superior to men.
+Soon women were fully integrated into the college, and comprised from a third to half of the student body.
+Some of Oberlin's early leaders, especially evangelical theologian Charles Grandison Finney, saw women as morally superior to men.
 Indeed, many alumnae, inspired by this sense of superiority and their personal duty to fulfill God's mission engaged in missionary work.
-Historians have typically presented coeducation at Oberlin as an enlightened societal development presaging the future evolution of the ideal of equality for women in higher education Intensely anti-slavery, Oberlin was the only college to admit black students in the 1830s.
+Historians have typically presented coeducation at Oberlin as an enlightened societal development presaging the future evolution of the ideal of equality for women in higher education.
+Intensely anti-slavery, Oberlin was also the only college to admit black students in the 1830s.
 By the 1880s, however, with the fading of evangelical idealism, the school began segregating its black students.

 The enrollment of women grew steadily after the Civil War.
 In 1870, 9,100 women comprised 21% of all college students.
 In 1930, 481,000 women comprised 44% of the student body.

-During 1973 and 1975 the numbers of African Americans who graduated from high school and went to college rose, but in the 1980s the numbers went down again.
-In the 1980s the number of white students stayed the same while African American students dropped.
-Scholars say this is because of changes of college costs and changes to the Pell Grant.
-Most attribute these changes in numbers to Pell Grant cuts.
-The numbers were higher in the 1970s because the costs for education at that time were lower.
-Since the drop of these numbers and the number of African American students seemed connected scholars decided that prices were the reason for changing student demographics.
-While there are always other reasons for changes in student enrollment, cost in the nineteenth century had a lot to do with the enrollment of students.
-The prices increased in the 1980s, leading to lower income families becoming unable to enroll in colleges.
-Changes to the Pell Grant qualifications changed the ability to attend for many students.
-The Pell Grant, as time went on, covered less costs and included less students.
-There have been many changes to the Pell Grant over the years.
+Colleges for African Americans

+Along with the destruction of slavery the American Civil War and Reconstruction era emphasized the creation of schools for the African American population in the South that was largely prevented from formal education.
+Some of these universities eventually became public universities with assistance from the government.